JedS6391/portfolio-jed-simson/static/assets/posts/2016-07-27-Bencode Parsing in Swift.md

 Recently I decided to look further into the BitTorrent Protocol, as I have been fascinated by distributed systems (like peer-to-peer) and the communication protocols involved.

-As I learnt more about how the protocol works, I thought it would be a good exercise to create a parser for the [Bencode](https://en.wikipedia.org/wiki/Bencode) format, used to store and transfer metadata about a torrent file.
-My main goal was to create a simple program that simply constructs an internal representation of the Bencoded string and can output in a nicer format (such as JSON).
+As I learnt more about how the protocol works, I thought it would be a good exercise to create a parser for the [Bencode](https://en.wikipedia.org/wiki/Bencode) format &mdash; the format used to store and transfer metadata about a torrent file.
+My main goal was to create a simple program that is capable of constructing an internal representation of the Bencoded string and can output it in a nicer format (e.g. JSON).

 ---

 ## Bencode

-Bencode is a fairly simple encoding which has four different types:
+Bencode is a relatively straight-forward encoding which has four different types:

-**Byte Strings**
+#### Byte Strings

 Encoded as `<length>:<string>`, where length is a base ten value representing the length of the string following the colon.

-**Integers**
+#### Integers

 Encoded as `i<number>e`.

-**Lists**
+#### Lists

-Encoded as `l<elements>e`, where elements are Bencoded values themselves.
+Encoded as `l<elements>e`, where elements are Bencoded values themselves (e.g. byte strings, integers).

-**Dictionaries**
+#### Dictionaries

 Encoded as `d<elements>e`, where elements are alternating keys and values of any Bencoded type.

-**Examples**
+### Examples

 <pre>
 <code class="python"># Byte Strings